shiroNaux/vaults/Natural Science/Medical/FHIR.md

 ## Specification

-FHIR sử dụng [[API]], nói cách khác: dữ liệu sẽ được lưu theo đúng format và trao đổi giữa các hệ thống với nhau thông qua API
+FHIR sử dụng API để trao đổi thông tin giữa các ứng dụng.
+Mà cụ thể hơn chính là REST API.

 FHIR specifications are relatively straightforward, but it can be difficult to know where to begin to implement a solution.
 For that reason, FHIR is broken up into 13 modules to organize and guide set-up.
 There are roughly three groups of modules, including infrastructure, content, and modeling (or reasoning).
 Each of these modules is based on the resources described above.